esbanarango/ember-model-validator/README.md

 ````

 ### Length
-Speficy the lengths that are allowed.
+Specify the lengths that are allowed.

 ##### Options
   - A `number`.
 The exact length of the value allowed (Alias for `is`).